-In congested traffic, a vehicle may not have much time to make a lane change.
-If there is an opening that makes the lane change possible, a car may suddenly lurch forward to take advantage of the opening.
-A collision may happen if a motorcycle rider is passing at that moment.
+Another potential danger is abrupt lane changes by cars.
+In congested traffic, drivers may not have much time to make a lane change and could suddenly lurch forward to take advantage of an opening.
+If a motorcyclist is passing at that moment, a collision could occur.

 What To Do If You Have an Accident

 After calling the emergency services at 9-1-1 and getting medical care, contact your attorney at (281) 475-4535 to set up an appointment for a free consultation.

 Do not talk to anyone about the accident until you speak with your attorney, especially an insurance adjuster.

 Avoid posting anything about the accident on social media.
 Following this advice will help your attorney better represent you and protect your rights.